gustav-landberg/gustav-landberg/README.md

 ## 🔥 Projects
 Here is a seleciton of some of the projects I've been working on, both in my studies and in my free time:

 - **Menumatic**: Menumatic-app: A mealplan suggestion service inspired by dating apps.
 In this project I worked on a Spring boot API server and a PostgreSQL database.
-Link TBD.

 More coming soon!